 How You Can Avoid Foodborne Illness

-These four simple safety strategies by the CDC will help you dodge diseases caused by foodborne germs:
+These four simple safety strategies from the CDC will help you dodge diseases caused by foodborne germs:

-1. Clean using hot, soapy water: Wash your hands before and after preparing food, scrub kitchen surfaces often (like cutting boards and countertops) and clean utensils that came into contact with raw foods before reusing them.
-For fresh fruits and veggies, rinse thoroughly under running water.
+Wash your hands before and after preparing food, scrub kitchen surfaces often (like cutting boards and countertops) and clean utensils that came into contact with raw foods before reusing them.

 Concerned About COVID-19?